tinyCLUNX33 MIPI-to-USB: From Prototype to Production

 - The Camera Adapters are small plug-in boards for the Developer Kit that add RPi-standard MIPI camera connectors.
 They are prototyping accessories — not needed in production, where your own carrier board handles camera connectivity directly.

-In short: Developer Kit + Adapter(s) = your prototyping platform.
+Developer Kit + Adapter(s) = your prototyping platform.
 SoM alone = your production component.

 Stage 1 — Prototype